Showing posts with label Noise. Show all posts

 Why We Listen to "Noise":

 For the average listener, a recording of a construction site is just "loud."
-But for the avant-garde community, that same recording contains:
+But for the fine people of the avant-garde community, that same recording contains:

-• Textural Depth: The granular grit of gravel shifting.
+• Textural Depth: The granular grit of gravel shifting, people shouting, cars passing by.

-• Industrial Rhythms: The accidental loops of heavy machinery.
+• Industrial Rhythms: The accidental loops of heavy machinery and manual labor.

 • Spatial Awareness: The way sound bounces off concrete, creating a natural reverb no plugin can perfectly replicate.